Richard Ellis (Maltese photographer): Legacy

-After Ellis' death, his photography business was taken over by his son John, and eventually by his grandson Richard Jr. The focus of the firm moved from photography to frame-making in the 1990s.
+After Ellis' death, his photography business was taken over by his son John until 1931, and eventually by his grandson Richard Jr until 1993.
+The focus of the firm moved from photography to frame-making in the 1990s.
 The business then passed to Richard Jr's nephew Ian Ellis, whose focus has been on maintaining the photography archive.
-Ian Ellis has published books showcasing Richard Ellis' photos, and he wants to establish a photography museum in Malta.
+Ian Ellis has published books showcasing Richard Ellis' photos, and he wants to establish a photography museum in Malta, aided by curator and photographic historian Dr Charles Paul Azzopardi.

-Ellis' work is in high demand by collectors of old photographs.
-Copyright on the photos by Richard Ellis expired in 1994, 70 years after his death.